akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 Author here is:
 Allan Kiipli

+12:19 PM 12/2/2024
+Now in Curves Mode and in Modeling Mode selected Morph is affected by curve manipulation.
+Morphs belong to Morph Maps.
+They consist of vertexes.

 8:24 PM 11/10/2024
 Ctrl + C in Curve Mode and Edge Mode converts selected segments to control points, cps.